Croquettelunchers/Portfolio/index.md

 Hi!
 I'm a **lighting** and **Technical artist**.

-I was rigging models in my basement with my 3D artist college degree and then one day I was swept into the wonderful world of Archviz.
+I was rigging models in my basement with my 3D arts college degree and then one day I was swept into the wonderful world of Archviz.
 I made a lot of buildings, of course, but more importantly I ended up working on **shaders**, **cameras**, **lighting**, **VFX**, **performances**, **tools** and assembling scenes (placing props, making things nice and cozy etc.)

 Then I had the chance to work solo-dev on a few projects with the people from Tobo Studio.